CD and Arc Stud Welding: What’s the Difference?

 CD Fastener Weld

-Actuating the triggering circuit releases the stored energy from the capacitors through the stud, vaporizing the high resistance tip and creating an ionization path for peak current flow and arcing across the areas to be joined.
+When you actuate the triggering circuit, it releases the stored energy from the capacitors through the stud.
+This process vaporizes the high-resistance tip and creates an ionization path, allowing peak current flow and arcing across the areas that need to be joined.

 CD Fastener welded to parent metal

-Spring or air pressure of the gun upon the partially melted stud fuses it to the parent metal surface, completing the weld in four to six milliseconds and creating a bond stronger than the fastener itself.
+The spring or air pressure from the gun fuses the partially melted stud to the parent metal surface, completing the weld in just four to six milliseconds and creating a bond stronger than the fastener itself.

 Arc